dustinpfister/blog_posts/_posts/phaser-sprite-health.md

 };
 ```

+For more on using canvas as a way to make quick sprite sheets I have a [post in which I go into deeper detail]() on this.

 ### 2.3 - The phaser.Game instance, and boot state

+So to pull everything together there I will need to make a [Phaser.Game instance](/2017/10/11/phaser-main-game-constructor/), and some [state objects](/2017/10/06/phaser-state-objects/).
+In by boot state I will be making my sprite sheet by calling the mkSheet method, and setting up the player sprite with my mkPlayerSprite method.

 ```js
 var game = new Phaser.Game(320, 240, Phaser.AUTO, 'gamearea');